stuarthayhurst/kernel-notify/README.md

  * -m  | --mute       : Mute the program on login

 ## Dependencies:
- * wget
  * curl
- * git (Only required for source code)
  * notify-send / libnotify4 / libnotify-bin (Not critical, highly recommended - if not used, bsdutils must be installed for wall)
- * dpkg (Used for kernel install / removal on Debian systems and program installation)
+ * dpkg / rpm (Optional for better system integration, used in kernel removal)

 ## Config:
  * Read a value:   `kernel-notify -c CFGVALUE`